purpleeggplant/Bip39-diceware/README.md

 than 4362 then you will have to flip+roll over again.
 After you are finished all 23 words, the last will need to be selected from a subset in order to meet the checksum requirements.

+The coin should be randomly selected and flipped in such a way that predicting the result is not possible.

 You have now generated a bip39 compliant wallet using manual entropy!